 Enjoy the course and the access to expertise.

 The Practitioner Certificate in the Freedom of Information (Scotland) Act 2002 is suitable for the FOISA novice as well as the experienced practitioner.
-The next course is scheduled for May 2014.
 Thus far we have had very strong candidates from a variety of backgrounds.